-The sand fill used in the construction of Mound 2 appeared identical with that used in Mound 1.
+The sand fill used in the construction of Mound 2

-- The wall posts of the Mound 2 building remained only as postmolds and postholes. - 6.
-Vessels numbered 124 and 125. - 7.
-The diameter and estimated height of this vessel were each 54 centimeters. - 8.
-Since Mound 3 could be traced only at its peripheries and no recognizable summit level was found, it might be thought that the peripheries represented an embankment as in the case of the two preceding mounds, and that a summit did not exist.
+5. The wall posts of the Mound 2 building remained only as postmolds and postholes.

+6. Vessels numbered 124 and 125.

+7. The diameter and estimated height of this vessel were each 54 centimeters.

+8. Since Mound 3 could be traced only at its peripheries

+and no recognizable summit level was found, it might be thought that the peripheries represented an embankment as in the case of the two preceding mounds, and that a summit did not exist.
 Evidence of the original existence of the summit, however, is offered by the circumstance that the waterlaid sand lying high on the slopes must have been washed from a higher summit deposit.
 Had it not been seriously disturbed in aboriginal times there would almost certainly have been remains of a summit building or occupational deposit such as those of the mounds above and below.